High School (American TV series): Development

-On October 20, 2020, it was announced that Amazon Studios's free ad-supported streaming service IMDb TV was developing a project based on identical twin indie pop duo Tegan and Sara Quin's eponymous 2019 memoir.
-Happiest Season director Clea DuVall was attached to create and direct the pilot episode, as well as executive produce alongside the Quin sisters.
-The series is set to be produced by Plan B Entertainment under their overall deal at Amazon Studios.
+On October 20, 2020, it was announced that Amazon Studios' free ad-supported streaming service IMDb TV was developing a project based on identical twin indie pop duo Tegan and Sara Quin's eponymous 2019 memoir.
+Clea DuVall was attached to create and direct the pilot episode, as well as executive produce alongside the Quin sisters.
+The series is produced by Plan B Entertainment under their overall deal at Amazon Studios.
 At Amazon's first NewFront presentation on May 3, 2021, it was announced that IMDb TV had given the project a series order.
-Upon the series order announcement, Tegan and Sara said:

 Casting

 On March 17, 2022, Railey and Seazynn Gilliland were cast as the leads, while Cobie Smulders and Kyle Bornheimer were set to guest star in the show.

 Filming

 On March 17, 2022, it was reported that principal photography was set to begin on March 21 in Alberta, Canada.

 Reception

 In advance of its official Amazon premiere, the series received a preview screening in the Primetime program at the 2022 Toronto International Film Festival.

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.4/10, based on 22 critic reviews.
 The website's critics consensus reads, "High School is as effervescent and sensitive as a Tegan and Sara album, delivering a highly specific coming of age comedy that rings with universal truth."

-Metacritic gave the series a weighted average score of 82 out of 100 based on 10 critic reviews, indicating "universal acclaim."
+Metacritic gave the series a weighted average score of 82 out of 100 based on 10 critic reviews, indicating "universal acclaim".

 On Rolling Stone's list of the 20 Best TV Shows of 2022, it was named as the 7th Best.

 On The New York Times' list of Best TV Shows 2022, the show was listed 5th.